Kugeleis/skiwetter/README.md

 ## ⏰ Scheduling the Scraper

-The scraper schedule is configured via `schedule.yaml` in the project root.
+The scraper schedule is configured via `data/schedule.yaml`.
 This file is mounted into the Docker container and read at startup.

 ### Default Schedule

 By default, the scraper runs **every 4 hours**.
-This is defined in `schedule.yaml`:
+This is defined in `data/schedule.yaml`:

 ```yaml
 default: